Five Auckland camping spots you may not have heard of

 It can only be accessed on foot at low tide or by small boat, so just getting here feels pretty special.

-The walk over the ridge, the clear water, pōhutukawa trees and the campground at the far end of the beach make Tawhitokino Beach a must for that quintessential secluded kiwi summer spot.
+The walk over the ridge, the clear water, pōhutukawa trees and the campground at the far end of the beach make Tawhitokino Beach a must for that quintessential secluded kiwi camping spot.
 Note that the adjoining properties are all private and no access is permitted.

 Mita Bay campground